UNT men's basketball team to host Western Kentucky twice under new C-USA schedule format

 UNT will travel to Rice on Jan.
 28 before returning to host the Owls at the Super Pit on Jan.
 30.

-The C-USA tournament will be played from March 10-13 at the Ford Center in Frisco.
+The C-USA tournament will be played March 10-13 at the Ford Center in Frisco.

 The UNT women finished 6-12 in league play and 12-19 overall last season and will look to bounce back under Jalie Mitchell.
 The UNT Hall of Famer guided the Mean Green to back-to-back winning seasons before the team struggled through an injury-filled campaign last year.